PrefectHQ/prefect-gcp/docs/index.md

 `prefect_gcp` allows you to interact with Google Cloud Run with Prefect flows.

 The snippets below show how you can use `prefect_gcp` to run a job on Cloud Run.
-It uses the `CloudRunJob` block as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/).
+It uses the `CloudRunJob` block within a flow or as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/).

 #### Within Flow